LandRover/jukebox/README.md

 ## What is Jukebox?
 Jukebox is an open-source music platform, a Grooveshark(R.I.P) inspired.
 Built using MARS for backend and backbone(Underscore and jQuery) for frontend.

+I built it mainly for myself back in 2013 to be able to access my music library from anywhere and allow my friends and family to enjoy it as well rather than everyone storing their own data.
+A while go Grooveshark (Liked it a lot) also closed and I decided to open-source the project for few reasons, mainly get more ideas and share with my friends the source code and allow everyone basicly to have their own library.

+My goal is to apply techniques used in modern web building, such as AMD modules, dependency management, build process, optimization and monitoring tools as well as performance.

 Some of the features included in Jukebox:
  * Play your music
  * Search for music